sigcsets/sigcse2017/attendees/index.md

 easy walking distance of each other.
 The primary conference hotel is the **Sheraton Seattle**.

+{% callout info %}
+Several hotels have sold out of rooms in our conference block on some nights.
+If you try to book online and do not see any rooms available at your preferred hotel, or you are quoted a different rate than the conference rate shown below, <b>please call the hotel instead</b>.
+All of the hotels have agreed to honor the conference rate for available regular rooms (note: the conference block rooms are available Tuesday March 7 through Saturday March 11; non-conference rates may apply outside of these dates).
+{% endcallout %}

 +   **<a href="http://www.sheratonseattle.com/">Sheraton Seattle</a>** (<a href="https://www.starwoodmeeting.com/events/start.action?id=1609202098&key=14E8C405">reservations</a>)<br/>
     Room rate: $185/night + tax<br/>
     Deadline: February 7, 2017<br/>